A PROACTIVE APPROACH TO KELP RESTORATION IN CA: FORECASTING KELP LOSS AND OPTIMAL KELP RESTORATION TIMES

 PROJECT SUMMARY

 California suffered a massive loss of kelp during a prolonged marine heatwave in 2014-2016, causing devastating ecological and economic consequences.
-Despite a return to favorable ocean conditions, kelp forests have not recovered in many locations.
+Despite a return to favorable ocean conditions, kelp forests have not recovered in many locations and remain locked in an undesirable state dominated by sea urchins.
+This project addresses this challenge by shifting from reactive to proactive intervention strategies through advanced forecasting tools.

-This project will investigate at which locations along the California coast kelp can survive long-term under changing climate conditions.
-It also aims to identify monthly and seasonal factors in the environment that help or hinder kelp restoration.
-The project will develop tools that forecast the best timing and location for kelp restoration — similar to the rainfall and temperature forecasting tools that farmers use to make strategic decisions about planting and harvesting crops.
+The project investigates at which locations along the California coast kelp can survive long-term under shifting environmental conditions and aims to identify monthly and seasonal factors that help or hinder kelp restoration.
+Rather than solely focusing on the difficult task of "tipping" urchin-dominated systems back to kelp forests, this research develops predictive models that function similar to the weather forecasting tools farmers use for planting and harvesting decisions.

 Principal Investigators